 The Biopolus: urban irrigation system with wadis, water squares, canals and waterfalls

-In Socio-Technical City the Biopolus forms another gateway, ensuring that waste water from the new part of the city is purified and the nutrients that are released are used for the cultivation of crops.
+In Socio-Technical City the Biopolus, a modular water treatment system for complex circular urban water treatment and management forms, another gateway, ensuring that waste water from the new part of the city is purified and the nutrients that are released are used for the cultivation of crops.
 Waste water is pumped through tubes to the highest level, after which it flows to the lowest level via various purification processes, producing drinking quality water which then enters the system again.
 The localized cycle is complete.
 The Biopolus is however not merely a water purification plant, it is also an urban farm and a vertical park.

 Climate Adaptation: Water plazas